MS241290/network-traffic-analysis-lab/reports/network-traffic-analysis-report.md

 ## Conclusion

-This investigation demonstrated the ability to capture, analyse, and interpret network traffic using Wireshark.
-Normal DNS, ICMP, TCP, and HTTPS communications were successfully identified, while simulated reconnaissance activity was detected and documented through packet-level analysis.
+This investigation demonstrated the use of Wireshark to analyse network traffic and identify both normal and anomalous activity.
+DNS, ICMP, TCP, and TLS traffic were captured and examined to establish a baseline of expected network behaviour.

+Additional testing was performed using PowerShell to validate TCP connectivity and simulate reconnaissance activity.
+The resulting packet captures showed characteristics commonly associated with port scanning, including repeated SYN packets and connection failures across multiple ports.

+The project demonstrates practical experience in packet analysis, traffic investigation, protocol identification, and the detection of suspicious network activity using industry-standard tools.